MagicianChen/kenchan.github.io/_pages/about.md

 Research Interests
 ======
 - Dialogue System
-- Reasoning ability in LLMs
+- LLMs for Education and Traveling Application
-- Multi-Modal RAG
+- Multi-Modal RAG for LLMs